furvr/go-val/README.md

 Val is a small, flexible data validation library written in Go.

 ## Working with Contracts
-A contract, in val-speak, is a list of terms (`[]Conditions`) which must be met.
+A contract, in val-speak, is a list of conditions (`[]Condition`) which must be met.
 To create a contract, do:

 ```go
 var contract = val.NewContract()